 Respect the Earth

 The average American meal travels 3,000 miles.
 We believe in decreasing the distance our food travels from farm to fork.
 The Happy Box has been a pioneer in organic production in the Miami Valley, and we work hard to keep expanding local access to healthy food.

 We also use reusable containers rather than disposable packaging.
 All of our produce is picked, packed, and delivered the same day, so these containers ensure freshness without creating a lot of waste.
-Please help us keep the environment clean by washing and returning your containers every week.
+Please help us keep the environment clean by returning your containers clean every week.

 We believe that healthy food should be easy, accessible, and affordable for all.
 That's why we deliver to your doorstep, and do our best to keep prices low.
 Our Happy Box is a great value compared to buying organic at the grocery, not to mention that we keep those dollars in the community.
 You can help us make the Happy Box even more accessible by encouraging your friends, neighbors, and colleagues to sign up, too!

 We also buy certified organic produce to supplement our local harvest, especially in the spring and fall when it is too cold in Ohio.
 We believe that every week your box should be worth the money you pay and if we don't have enough produce redy for harvest, we buy more from the wholesaller.
 Everyone's needs are different and we try to give options, providing 8 different services.
 If you are into local seasonal eating, please choose Locavore services and we will be giving you only homegrown produce.

 Our Growing Calendar

 March, April, May, we offer indoor and outdoor-grown lettuces, leafy greens ( spinach, kale, collard greens, endive, chard), herbs (green onion, green garlic, parsley, chives, cilantro), root vegetables- (radishes, beets, sunchokes), kohlrabi, broccoli, cabbage, asparagus, rhubarb